What Are Training Zones? How to Calculate & Use Them

 Important Notes: The Limits of Zone Prescriptions

+The only way to accurately calculate your zones is to get your two metabolic thresholds and VO2max measured.
 So, any zone that is based on percentages is just a guide, not gospel.
-They aren’t 100% accurate, somewhat arbitrary, even if they are clinically measured in a lab [5]
+They aren’t 100% accurate and are somewhat arbitrary, even if they are professionally measured in a lab [5]

 Individual variation